AntoJebi7/Python-Speech-Recognition/README.md

 ## License
 This project is for personal and educational use.
 If you use or modify the code, please provide appropriate credit.

-## Credits
-Documented and Programmed by Anto Jebikshan